thesabinelim/comp1531-slackr/README.md

 * 17/10/2019: Clarification added to "permissions" by providing examples to explain the difference more between general permissions and channel permissions
 * 18/10/2019: "note: this is not requried to be completed until iteration 3" added to uploadphoto
 * 24/10/2019: "exactly members" in the data types updated to say "ends in members"
-* 24/10/2019: Helpful example of how to use python datetime numerically
+* 24/10/2019: Helpful example of how to use python datetime numerically (i.e. unix timestamp)
 * 24/10/2019: Clarified that { channels } refers to a dictionary
 * 24/10/2019: "49" to "50" for the EXAMPLE for channel/messages. "or equal" to remove from the error check
 * 24/10/2019: Clarified for iteration 2 that the only valid react ID is 1
+* 24/10/2019: Removed "working with frontend" as per notice on Oct 24th

 ## Overview